matheusps/aurum-system/README.md

 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-Tokens that use the Golden ratio to grant consistent ui
+Tokens that use the Golden ratio to grant consistent ui.
+This lib is based on `styled-tokens`, [check it out 🚀](https://github.com/matheusps/styled-tokens).

 ### Installing from npm